openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 * The computational frequency and approaches used to determine user location and user enrollment status are different.
-As a result, you might note discrepancies between the current number of students reported by the Enrollment Activity and Enrollment Geography sections of edX Insights.
+As a result, you might note discrepancies between the current number of learners reported by the Enrollment Activity and Enrollment Geography sections of edX Insights.

 **Total Countries Represented metric**